 Automations are the gift that keeps on giving!
 An absolute must for every shop, automations are triggered based on a subscriber's actions and send an email to each contact at the perfect moment.
 Seguno's ready-to-activate automations make life even easier with no custom scripting or theme updates required to launch.
-Here we’ll discuss several Automations everyone should use and the considerations for getting these programs up and running.
+Here we’ll discuss several automations that everyone should use and give some tips and considerations for getting these programs up and running.

 On this page